READ INDIGENOUS

 JD Kurtness

-he has published articles and co-directed thematic issues in the magazines Voix et images, Tangence, Spirale, Contre-jour, @nalyses, temps zéro (2013 and 2014), and Arborescences.
+He has published articles and co-directed thematic issues in the magazines Voix et images, Tangence, Spirale, Contre-jour, @nalyses, temps zéro (2013 and 2014), and Arborescences.

 Gabrielle L’Hirondelle Hill

-her works been exhibited at various places including the Museum of Modern Art, New York, New York (2021), the Cooper Cole Gallery, Toronto (2019), and the SBC galerie d’art contemporain, Montreal with the Woodland School (2017).
+Her works been exhibited at various places including the Museum of Modern Art, New York, New York (2021), the Cooper Cole Gallery, Toronto (2019), and the SBC galerie d’art contemporain, Montreal with the Woodland School (2017).
 She is also the co-editor of The Land We Are: Artists and Writers Unsettle the Politics of Reconciliation (ARP 2009) and Read, Listen, Tell: Indigenous Stories from Turtle Island (Wilfrid Laurier 2017).

 Eden Robinson